Catalan language: Spain: 18th to 20th century

 In addition to the loss of prestige for Catalan and its prohibition in schools, migration during the 1950s into Catalonia from other parts of Spain also contributed to the diminished use of the language.
 These migrants were often unaware of the existence of Catalan, and thus felt no need to learn or use it.
 Catalonia was the economic powerhouse of Spain, so these migrations continued to occur from all corners of the country.
 Employment opportunities were reduced for those who were not bilingual.
+Daily newspapers remained exclusively in Spanish until after Franco's death, when the first one in Catalan since the end of the Civil War, Avui, began to be published in 1976.